 FAB FRIDAY

 Each week the class teachers choose a child who has worked extremely hard, completed some fantastic learning, shown an ALTS value or has just generally been wonderful!
-These children then take a special visit to the Headteacher’s office, share their successes and receive a precious golden sticker.
-Later in the day, during our whole school assembly, these children are awarded with a personalised certificate and we all celebrate their achievements together.
+During our whole school celebration assembly, these children are awarded with a personalised certificate and we all celebrate their achievements together.

 Who will be the next child to receive a certificate?